boonebgorges/buddypress-docs/readme.txt

 = 1.2.2 =
 * Improves group-association auto-settings when creating via the Create New Doc link in a group
+* Fixes bug that erroneously required a directory page

 = 1.2.1 =
 * Fixes bug with overzealous Create New Doc button